fsnowdin/RenDot/README.md

 // We can add a new character quite easily!
 New-Character, final: "Just be sure to add a final key to the last line!"
 ```
+Run parser.py to export the script as a JSON file for use with radmatt's [Godot Dialogue System](https://radmatt.itch.io/godot-dialogue-system).